Guide to the Markets

 Guide to the Markets presents a wide range of macroeconomic data that can help liquidity investors assess the economic backdrop and position their portfolios, covering issues such as:

-- The currency-induced pick-up in inflation, which has had the effect of squeezing the UK consumer since the Brexit vote, now appears to be falling back towards target: a trend we expect to continue in 2018. (p.
-33)
+- The currency-induced pick-up in inflation, which has had the effect of squeezing the UK consumer since the Brexit vote, now appears to be falling back towards target: the most recent August print was higher than expected, but on closer inspection, the one-month print was highly influenced by volatile categories such as airfares and recreation (p.
+33).

-- We are also starting to witness a pick-up in wage inflation, which certainly feels like it has been a long time coming.
+- We are also starting to witness a pick-up in wage inflation, which certainly feels like it has been a long time coming (p.
+32).
 With unemployment at multi-year lows and a reduction in net inward migration, there appears to be little slack left in the economy.
-This metric will certainly be closely followed by the MPC.

 As you consider these important topics, we will be happy to share our market views and tailor liquidity solutions to best meet your needs.